Table of Contents

 (completed by the SAP)

 In-depth clinical evaluation and treatment recommendations, reported to the employer and/or federal administration.
+The Initial Evaluation determines what level of care will be recommended, i.e. counseling, outpatient, inpatient treatment or education.
 If the employee does not successfully complele the Initial Evaluation recommendations, the employee is not eligible to return to safety-sensitive functions.

 2) Referral / Recommended Course of Action: